miloszmisiek/ci_p2_tictactoe/README.md

 ### Start/Reset Buttons
 - Location: bottom of gameboard, below Player Information.
 - Start Button - starts the game, controls the logic of JavaScript for game ON condition.
 - Restart Button - when the game is finished, player has an option to play again.
-Restart button clears the board and resets the timer, but allows for score count.
+Restart button clears the board and resets the timer but allows for score count.
 - Reset Button - resets the game and scores.
-Clears the gamboard, resets the timer and resets scores back to zero.
+Clears the gameboard, resets the timer and resets scores back to zero.
 - Both buttons when hovered, change background colour to white.

 ![START/RESET Buttons](assets/images/readme/buttons.png)<br>